Spencerbuckner/Ames-Housing-ML-Prediction/README.md

 ### Datasets

 The data set we will primarily be looking at is on the Ames Iowa housing market and spans from houses that were sold from 2006-2010.
-There are over 80 columns of data, with over 30 consiting of numeric values, while the rest are categorical
+There are over 80 columns of data, with over 30 consiting of numeric values, while the rest are categorical.

 [Link to Data Dictionary](https://www.kaggle.com/c/dsir-1011-project-2-regression-challenge/data)